Skip to content

 What Happens When You Enable This?

-When you turn on automatic hiding, the Terminal window will conceal itself as soon as you click on another app or window.
-This helps maintain a clean and organized desktop.
+When you enable automatic hiding, the Terminal window will conceal itself as soon as you click on another app or window.
+This action helps maintain a clean and organized desktop.

 Summary

-The ‘Automatically Hide Window’ feature in Windows Terminal is a simple way to keep your desktop organized by hiding the window when you’re not using it.
+The ‘Automatically Hide Window’ feature in Windows Terminal offers a way to keep your desktop organized by hiding the window when it’s not in use.

 How do I hide a terminal window?